BigRock88/fucucoin/doc/init.md

 Copy fucucoind.init to /etc/init.d/fucucoind.
 Test by running `service fucucoind start`.

-Using this script, you can adjust the path and flags to the fucucoind program by setting the FUCUD and FLAGS environment variables in the file /etc/sysconfig/fucucoind.
+Using this script, you can adjust the path and flags to the fucucoind program by setting the FUCUCOIND and FLAGS environment variables in the file /etc/sysconfig/fucucoind.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS